NixOS/release-wiki/src/Branch-Off.md

    and nag the infrastructure team to get these changes deployed.

    Example: [22.11](https://github.com/NixOS/infra/commit/9a0b3674a11b445c973334c78e8ca0eda36775e4)

-1. Create the backport [label](https://github.com/NixOS/nixpkgs/labels) for the new release branch:
-   - `backport release-24.05`

-   Use the description `Backport PR automatically` and the color value `#0fafaa`

 1. Update the ZHF issue, that now that the branch-off has been performed, fixes have to be backported.
    Examples: [22.05](https://github.com/NixOS/nixpkgs/issues/172160#issuecomment-1135112918)